How to use a Crossbow

-- Then, start to pull the string until you reach the lacth of your crossbow.
+Then, start to pull the string until you reach the latch of your crossbow.
 Your crossbow is now cocked.
-There are two main shapes of cocking stirrup, a "L" shape and the closed ones.

 - Concerning most mechanical cocking devices, they also need you to put your foot in the cocking stirrup for greater stability.
-But it is possible without it and still makes it much more easier to cocked the crossbow.
+But it is possible without it and still, makes it much easier to cock the crossbow.

-- To uncock a crossbow, is simply shooting a bolt.
-If you can't do it right away and have to move, put it back on safety (preferably switch your bolt with a practice bolt if you have one) and when you think its safe shoot it.
+- To uncock a crossbow is simply shooting a bolt.
+If you can't-do it right away and have to move, put it back on safety (preferably switch your bolt with a practice bolt if you have one) and when you think it's safe to shoot it.
 DO NOT DRY FIRE.
-Dry firing may cause permanent damage to your crossbow and at that price you don’t want it to happen.
+Dry firing may cause permanent damage to your crossbow and at that price, you don’t want it to happen.
 It returns the energy into limbs instead of toward the projectile and can cause irreversible damages.

 - When your crossbow is cocked, always aim downrange in front of you and in a safe direction.

-- Next step is aiming with your sight.
+- The next step is aiming at your sight.
 If you didn’t sighting-in your crossbow you will have to do it eventually.
 You can refer yourself to our section on how to sighting-in a crossbow.

-- When you are ready to shoot, place a bolt on your cocked crossbow and put it back until the nock reached the string.
-Then take safety off, aim your target, take a deep breath and press the trigger gently.
-Keep aiming your target as long as the arrow stays on the barel.
+- When you are ready to shoot, place a bolt-on your cocked crossbow and put it back until the nock reached the string.
+Then take the safety off, aim your target, take a deep breath and press the trigger gently.
+Keep aiming your target as long as the arrow stays on the barrel.
 Sometimes the arrow takes time to leave.
-It's called the follow through of your arrow.
+It's called the follow-through of your arrow.

 Different position for shootingStanding shooting:

-- For extensive explanation, have a look on our blogpost about Proper Archery Stance.
+- For extensive explanation, have a look at our blog post about Proper Archery Stance.

 - Crossbows allow the shooter to crouch which is not ideal for others bows.
 They will cant the bow which makes it harder to control for beginners.
-Crouching creates a better stability when aiming because you can use your knee as a tripod.
-Also less muscles are needed so less possibility to move.
+Crouching creates better stability when aiming because you can use your knee as a tripod.
+Also, fewer muscles are needed so less possibility to move.
 Crouching shooting is a really good technique used for turkey hunting.
-It increase also your camouflage skills.
+It increases also your camouflage skills.